adrianba/webstandards/HTML-innovation-vs-maintenance.md

 ## To recharter a HTML Working Group or not?

+The argument that I have heard for rechartering the HTML Working Group goes as follows: HTML is a fundamental part of the web platform.
+We all agree that HTML is not “done”.
+We need somewhere to do maintenance of HTML 5.0.
+In our discussions we heard some ways in which we might extend HTML.
+Philippe has collected [other ideas in his HTML Plan](http://w3c.github.io/charter-html/html-plan.html#directions).
+It seems logical therefore to charter the HTML Working Group to own this maintenance and to host this new work on HTML.

 One problem I see is that there is a difference between a set of things that people **could** work on and the set of things that are in a high enough priority that they **will** work on them in the next 12 months.
 At Microsoft we don’t have a long list of features we want to add to HTML in the next year.